 As soon as I clicked submit, the latest issue was instantly available online.
 I received a copy of the link in my email and saved in my online library.

 ValueMags adds new issues and titles regularly, so be sure to check back often for the latest selections.
 Keep in mind that these magazines are only available digitally.

 For traditional magazine subscriptions, RewardSurvey is a great option.
 Similar to other rewards sites, RewardSurvey offers points in exchange for taking surveys.
 When you first sign up, you’ll receive $30 worth of credit to put toward free magazine subscriptions.

 When I created my free account, I was directed to an 18-question survey to earn those initial points.
 This particular survey was about mattresses.
 General questions included my age, gender, approximate household income, education level and marital status.
-The majority of the questions were about the subject of interest.
+Most of the questions were about the subject of interest.

 Once I’d completed the survey, I was able to select free magazine subscriptions.